Mechanochemistry in Polymeric Materials

 Karman Marc, Verde-Sesto Ester, Weder Christoph, Simon Yoan C.

-Small (2018)Mechanoresponsive, Luminescent Polymer Blends Based on an Excimer-Forming Telechelic Macromolecule
+ACS Macro Letters (2018)Mechanoresponsive, Luminescent Polymer Blends Based on an Excimer-Forming Telechelic Macromolecule

 Calvino Céline, Sagara Yoshimitsu, Buclin Véronique, Haehnel Alexander P., del Prado Anselmo, Aeby Christian, Simon Yoan C., Schrettl Stephen, Weder Christoph